-- asset-backed securities, backed by a pool of loans secured against, amongst other assets, residential and commercial mortgages, credit card receivables, auto loans, student loans, commercial loans and corporate loans; - commercial mortgages; - direct lending to SMEs, including lease finance and receivables financing; - distressed debt opportunities to companies undergoing balance sheet restructuring; - infrastructure-related debt assets; - leveraged loans to private equity owned companies; - public Debt Instruments issued by a corporate or sovereign entity which may be liquid or illiquid;

-- private placement debt securities issued by both public and private organisations; and - structured credit, including bank regulatory capital trades.
+- Asset-backed securities, backed by a pool of loans secured on, amongst other things, residential and commercial mortgages, credit card receivables, auto loans, student loans, commercial loans and corporate loans; - Commercial mortgages; - Direct lending to small and mid-sized companies, including lease finance and receivables financing; - Distressed debt opportunities to companies going through a balance sheet restructuring; - Infrastructure-related debt assets; - Leveraged loans to private equity owned companies; - Public Debt Instruments issued by a corporate or sovereign entity which may be liquid or illiquid; - Private placement debt securities issued by both public and private organisations; and - Structured credit, including bank regulatory capital trades.

-The Company invests primarily in sterling-denominated Debt Instruments.
-Where the Company invests in assets not denominated in sterling, it is generally the case that these assets will be hedged back to sterling.
+The Company invests primarily in Sterling denominated Debt Instruments.
+Where the Company invests in assets not denominated in Sterling, it is generally the case that these assets are hedged back to Sterling.